0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 Current context: svchost.exe @ 0xffffba03419b7800, pid=3140, ppid=1632 DTB=0x2f3e8000
 ```

-then we need to know how many heaps that process contains so we can use `proc().Peb.ProcessHeaps.dereference()` to get the address of the heaps. we will find two `10420224,65536` then we can go to each of them using db() which can use to display as canonical hex dump. nothing found in `10420224`.so let's try with the other one.
+Then we need to know how many heaps that process contains so we can use `proc().Peb.ProcessHeaps.dereference()` to get the address of the heaps.
+We will find two `10420224,65536` then we can go to each of them using db(), which can use to display as canonical hex dump.
+Nothing found in `10420224`.so let's try with the other one.

 ```
 >>> db(10420224)